RgRohithGoud/tictactoe/README.md

 Repository for the code of a example pingpong game.
 Play this game at https://rgrohithgoud.github.io/tictactoe/ .
-This is written using vanilla HTML,CSS and JS.
+This is written using React JS.